silverstripe/cwp/docs/en/02_Features/01_Solr_search/07_Searching_documents.md

 * As each of these batch jobs is run, first obsolete records that exist in that batch will be cleared from the search index, after which these records will be reindexed.
 The batching process ensures that any removed records are also incrementally deleted from the index.
 * Once the queue is complete, all indexed files will be committed to the Solr service and search will be available again.

-### If you are on 1.1.0 or below:

-* All existing indexed documents will be cleared from search.
-These documents will not be searchable until indexing is complete, and thus any functional dependency on this function must be factored into your workflow.
-* All documents in the database will be added to a job queue.
-This task should only take a few minutes, but during this time a large amount of system memory will be allocated, and will affect the performance of the environment.
-* Once all documents are added to the queue, a background task will run and incrementally add each document to the Solr service backend.
-During this time fewer resources are reserved, the environment will be able to respond normally to requests.
-* Once the queue is complete, all indexed files will be committed to the Solr service and search will be available again.